rubbrband/rubbrband/README.md

 - 20 medium shots from different angles
 - 10 far away shots

-**What should the folder structure be for finetuning on a person?**
+**What should the folder structure be for fine-tuning on a person?**

 We recommend you download the sample dataset above.
-Essentially, the person you want to finetune on will be given automatically be given a token called `rbsubject`.
+Essentially, the person you want to fine-tune on will be given automatically be given a token called `rbsubject`.
 Your dataset folder structure should be as follows

 ```
 -> dataset-dir